 - Class 2 Criteria: An ECP proposing a change to approved configuration documentation for which the government is the CDCA or that has been included in the contractor statement of work by the tasking activity and which is not a Class 1

-ECP Preparation and Submittal
+Engineering Change Proposal (ECP) Preparation and Submittal

 Formal and preliminary ECPs are prepared and submitted to the Government in accordance with the configuration management requirements of the applicable contract Statement of Work (SOW) and associated Contract Data Requirements List (CDRL), DD Form 1423 citing the latest approved Data Item Description (DID) for submittal of ECP data.
-The contract CDRL should provide information on submittal and distribution of ECPs for Government review and processing.
+The contract CDRL should provide information on the submittal and distribution of ECPs for Government review and processing.

-Review and Disposition of ECPs
+Review and Disposition of Engineering Change Proposal (ECP)

 In order to facilitate dispositioning ECPs affecting documents for which the Government is CDCA, contracts should identify the government representative(s) responsible for dispositioning both Class I and Class II ECPs.

 - Acceptance of the data deliverable does not signify “technical approval” of the change proposed by the ECP and should not be interpreted as authorizing the performing activity(s) to proceed with the work proposed by the ECP.
 Unless otherwise specified by contract), the government administrative contracting officer or plant representative serves as the dispositioning authority for Class II ECPs

-The incorporation of approved changes should be planned so that optimum acquisition, production, tests, evaluation and operational advantages can be derived from the modified configuration.
+The incorporation of approved changes should be planned so that optimum acquisition, production, tests, evaluation, and operational advantages can be derived from the modified configuration.
 The change is effectively coordinated to ensure that the earliest possible availability and support of the CI is provided with minimum disruptive effect on planned operating cycles.

-Changes shall be incorporated only after the Contract modification/Program Contracting Officer (PCO) letter or implementing directive/order is published and logistic support is available, unless safety or critical mission requirements dictate otherwise.
+Changes shall be incorporated only after the Contract modification/Program Contracting Officer (PCO) letter or implementing directive/order is published and logistic support is available unless safety or critical mission requirements dictate otherwise.
 Unofficial or preliminary technical documents shall not be used as authority to incorporate changes.

 – See Configuration Management